planetarium/www.nine-chronicles.dev/en/guide/create-network/create-a-genesis-block.md

 The `genesis-block` file has now been created.

 ::: tip :tada:
 Congratulations!
 You've now learned how to create a genesis block using the `genesis` command in the `NineChronicles.Headless.Executable` project.
-Next, we'll use the private key and the genesis block to run NineChronicles' blockchain node.
+Next, we'll use the private key and the genesis block to run Nine Chronicles' blockchain node.
 :::